-- 3. India's exports to Myanmar include sugar (\$ 424 million), pharmaceuticals (\$ 184 million), etc. Border trade via Moreh and Zawkhatar reached to \$ 87.89 million; - 4.
-India is presently the tenth largest investor with an approved investment of US\$ 740.64 million by 25 Indian companies (as of 30 Jun 2017). - 5.
+- 1. A bilateral Trade Agreement was signed in 1970. - 2.
+India is the fifth largest trading partner of Myanmar but trade remains below potential. - 3.
+India's exports to Myanmar include sugar pharmaceuticals, etc. - 4.
+India is presently the tenth largest investor with an approved investment of US\$ 740.64 million. - 5.
 Most India's investments have been in oil & gas sector.
-100% FDI is allowed in select sectors.
 Indian companies have evinced interest in investing in Myanmar and major contracts have been won by Indian companies. - 6.
 Besides normal trade, both sides have also taken steps to bolster trade across the land border.
 Cooperation in the banking sector is crucial for investment and trade.
-United Bank of India signed banking agreements with banks of

-- Myanmar (MFTB, MICB, MEB, and 9 private banks) to facilitate bilateral trade - 7.
+United Bank of India signed banking agreements with banks of Myanmar (MFTR, MICB, MEB, and 9 private banks) to facilitate bilateral trade - 7.
 Myanmar is an important partner in our energy relations with other countries in the region.